 Once you have made a significant investment in buying a house, you want to do literally everything to ensure its safety and well-being.

 Radon is one concern you must address during your home ownership.
 It's a colorless and odorless radioactive gas that emanates from the ground and then seeps into your living spaces.
-So, recognizing its signs isn't as easy as you think.
+Recognizing its signs isn't as easy as you think.

 But it's important.